ToryDeng/FeatureSelectionBenchmarks/README.md

 run_bench(data_cfg, fs_cfg, cl_cfg, modality='scrna', metrics=['ARI', 'NMI'])
 ```

-The evaluation results will be automatically saved as an XLSX file in the working directory:
+The evaluation results will be automatically saved as an XLSX file in the working directory with name like this:

 ```text
 2023-02 14_54_32 scrna.xlsx